 Q: At what age will you accept my new puppy to play at your daycare?

 A: It depends on the dog's breed and the circumstances.
 Its been Colleen's experience that the sooner a puppy gets exposed to other mentally and physically healthy dogs, big and small breed, young and old, the quicker they will learn the social skills of their own species.
 This helps the pup develop into a healthy, well balanced adult dog.
 As humans, we can not do this for them.
 Only other dogs can teach them social skills to be a dog and to fit in amongst the "packs" they will encounter in their lives.
 Colleen likes to see a puppy start this process as young as 12 weeks.
 Occasionally, due to circumstances in the humans world, new puppy can start sooner if, for instance, you have to leave your puppy for extended periods locked in a crate, gated area or a room.
 A big bonus to having our big yard accessable all day is it allows us to help you in the house training process.
 They learn by example of watching and sniffing the other dogs when they do their business outside.
-Our barn is treated respectfully as it would be your own home.
-Unwanted chewing of blankets or furniture is discouraged and healthy chewing like gnawing on one of our big beef bones (shared by all nicely) or a cedar stick they find outside from the grounds.
+Our inside facility is treated respectfully as it would be your own home.
+Unwanted chewing of blankets or furniture is discouraged and healthy chewing like gnawing on one of our big beef bones (shared by all nicely) or a stick they find.
 Positive reinforcement constantly encourages them to do good things.
 They learn house manners much quicker than being locked up during the day and made to do their business in a crate or in a room.

 Q: Does my dog/puppy need to be vaccinated and with what?

 A: Yes, all dogs need to be up-to-date on all vaccinations including Bordetella (aka Kennel Cough) with the exception of very young puppys.
 Check out a recommended website for all the detailed information on vaccine's and your new puppies health.
 It will tell you what to watch out for as far as puppy diseases they can bring home with them.
 They can get seriously sick from their place of birth or the place where the puppys get transferred to the consumer hot spots like pet stores, shelters, airplanes or pet brokers.
 Vaccinations must be verifiable and the documents brought with you on the first initial visit.
 You can put this information on your dog's personal information form.
 If the documents are lost or misplaced, don't panic, the information is available from your file at you dog's vets office.
 If your dog is unable to be vaccinated due to prior allergic reactions, please get a note from your vet verifying your dogs current health along with a recent Titer blood test.
 As long as you understand the risks of this kind of environment, then exceptions can be made according to individual circumstances. ***Please DO NOT bring in a new puppy showing ANY signs of ill health such as diarrhea, vomiting, fleas, hacking cough like something is caught in throat or excessive sneezing or runny nose.
 You need to address these issues with your vet first. *** This is for the well-being of everyone that is here.
-Thank you for complying.
+Thank you.

 Q: What about flea control?